Soul Hunger: The Silent Epidemic Of The 21st Century.

 I understood that our souls, like our bodies, must be fed to flourish and thrive.

 I also believe that soul hunger is a silent epidemic in our society.
-Many of us experience it, yet we have no idea what it is.
+Many of us experience this spiritual stress, yet we have no idea what it is.

-I hear people say daily that something is missing, and I have no idea what it is.
-I’m willing to make some changes but don’t know what to change.”
+I hear people say daily that something is missing, and they have no idea what it is.
+They’re willing to make some changes but don’t know what to change.
+In the article, Understanding Soul Hunger: The 4 Core Causes Of Inner Stress I share 4 of the most common reasons people feel this soul hunger.

 It became eerily familiar to me when I realized that these exact words were what I heard daily from people who were not experiencing physical hunger.
-They shared a need that was being described in the same way but wasn’t physical and was from a different source.
+They shared a need that was being described in the same way but wasn’t physical and was from a different source, more spiritual.

 I was then reminded that we are spiritual beings having a human experience.
 Meaning we are both spiritual and human.
 Perhaps the physical hunger that people experience can help us explain spiritual needs.
 Maybe those words describing how it feels to be physically hungry can help us understand when our soul is hungry.